 You'll want to make sure that you have baking soda and baking powder on hand at all times, especially if you enjoy baking.
 Baking powder and baking soda are often used together, but sometimes you'll find recipes where they're apart.

 The two are very different, but similar.
 Baking powder is baking soda but with added cornstarch and cream of tartar.
 Both baking powder and baking soda work similarly in that they help things to rise or spread as they bake.
+Making sure you know the difference will help when making baked goods, especially these Baking Powder Biscuits.

 They each create their own chemical reactions in recipes and have their own list of requirements in order to work (one needs a little more moisture than the other, etc.)